tinymce/tinymce-blazor/README.md

 ## About

-Official Blazor component for [TinyMCE](https://github.com/tinymce/tinymce) rich text editor.
-It makes integrating TinyMCE into Blazor applications easy and seamless.
-It automatically pulls `tinymce` from the Tiny Cloud CDN unless configured to use a different setup, such as self-hosting the [tinymce NPM package](https://www.npmjs.com/package/tinymce).
+Official Blazor component for TinyMCE, the rich text editor.
+It wraps TinyMCE as a Blazor `<Editor />` component.
+By default, it pulls TinyMCE from the Tiny Cloud CDN unless configured to use a different setup, such as self-hosting the [tinymce NPM package](https://www.npmjs.com/package/tinymce).

 ## Quickstart